cloudmesh/cm_metric/doc/user_manual/source/manual.rst

 the backup directory.
 The ``-i`` flag indicates we insert new data into existing data::

-        fg-parser -i <directory of the backup>
+        cm-parser -i <directory of the backup>

 OpenStack
 ----------------------------------------------------------------------